Last updated March 17, 2021.

 |36-40||Below 0.08||Between 0.08 and 0.17|

-If your level is low and you’re on the younger side, this could be a sign of a diminished ovarian reserve.
+If test results reveal that your AMH level is low and you’re on the younger side, this could be a sign of a diminished ovarian reserve.
 Tracking your level over time will help you get a handle on the rate at which your ovarian reserve is declining and, while it is very rare, whether premature depleted ovarian reserve could be a possibility for you).

 Additional reading: Primary ovarian insufficiency: Early menopause